TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-07-how-to-migrate-from-php-cs-fixer-to-easy-coding-standard.md

     ->in(__DIR__);
 ```

 One big cons of this is **that all fixers will skip this code**, not just one.
-So even if here we need to skip only `DeclareStrictTypesFixer`, all fixer will skip it.
+Do you need `DeclareStrictTypesFixer` to skip thisf ile?
+Sorry, all fixers will skip it.

-To skip this in EasyCodingStandard just use `skip` parameter:
+EasyCodingStandard solves this common case - to skip a file, just use `skip` parameter:

 ```yaml
 parameters: